• Skip to main content

 If you smoke, it’s time to snuff the habit.
 Cigarette smoke makes arthritis pain worse, as it triggers the body to release cytokines, which are key modulators of inflammation.

-Your primary care physician is an integral part of your healthcare team.
+Your primary care provider is an integral part of your healthcare team.
 They are not only there to coordinate your care and monitor your condition; they also serve as your accountability partner – to provide you with support and guidance, ensure treatment adherence, and reinforce healthy lifestyle changes.

 Tip #3 Learn to Cope with Stress.